opsgility/fabric/Labs/Exercise12.md

     ![](Exercise12Images/media/Lab14_Image39.png)

-6. Once the page for the new dataset loads, rename the dataset by selecting the dropdown at top left and entering the name **nyctaxi_predictions**.
+6. Once the page for the new semantic model loads, rename the semantic model by selecting the dropdown at top left and entering the name **nyctaxi_predictions**.
 Click outside the drop-down to apply the name change.

     ![](Exercise12Images/media/Lab14_Image40.png)